- Foundation Repair Home

 - Houston Foundation Issues: Answers to common questions about foundation problems in Houston

-Foundation Cracks: What’s Normal & How to Fix ThemHow serious are foundation cracks and when should you worry?
+Foundation Cracks: What’s Normal & How to Fix ThemHow serious are the cracks in your concrete foundation and when should you worry?

 Some foundation cracks are normal, while others may be a sign of serious structural problems.
 Photo: RamJack.

 Cracks in a home’s concrete foundation can be difficult to diagnose and costly to repair.
 Here are answers to the most common questions.

 Are foundation cracks normal?

 Yes, and they usually are no reason to panic.
 In fact, most cracks in a poured concrete foundation are a natural result of foundation settlement and shrinkage of the concrete during the curing process and can be easily fixed or simply left alone.
 But if the cracks are abnormally large or allowing seepage to enter the home, they are often a sign of a more serious structural problem.

 here are a number of factors that can lead to cracks in concrete foundations, so determining the cause is not always clear-cut.
 Often a combination of issues are at play.
 (See Why does Concrete Crack?):